 Our post, How to Define Your Personal Style will walk you through our simple process.

-Clients used to tell me, “I just don’t have any style.”
-But that was rarely the case.
-With few exceptions, most women have style; they just can’t articulate it well or notice it when they see it.
+With few exceptions, most women have style but can’t articulate it well or notice it when they see it.

-If you’re not already on Pinterest, I highly recommend setting up an account and creating a personal style board.
+If you’re not already on Pinterest, I recommend setting up an account and creating a personal style board.
 You can add images of outfits you like and “pin” all sorts of inspiration.

 You’ll start to see common themes throughout.